 New Hampshire is pretty sparsely populated and there aren’t too many bustling urban centers here.
 There are a couple of little towns worth stopping in still.

 Hanover is home to the famous Dartmouth University and is gorgeous in its own right.
-Jackson is nestled in the White Mountains and makes for a great base.
+Jackson is a gorgeous place to stay in the White Mountains and makes for a great base.
 Finally, Portsmouth is one of the most historically significant towns in New England and, more importantly, has great breweries.

 Road Trip on the Maine Coast